Ratio of Debt to Income

-Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you have paid your other monthly loans.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you've paid your other recurring loans.

-Typically, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+For the most part, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number in the ratio is what percent of your gross income every month that can be applied to housing costs and recurring debt together.
-Recurring debt includes credit card payments, auto loans, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto payments, child support, etcetera.

 For example: